ReaSonus Control Panel

 • Number of Steps: (Select only) the numbe rof steps/options for the parameter.
 In case of on/off this will be 2

 The mapping of the plugins is done in simple ini files.
 These can be opened in your editor of choice.
-The files are located in the next location: <Path to reaper resources>/ReaSonus/Plugins.
+The files are located in the next location: /ReaSonus/Plugins.
 All the plugins are grouped by developer what makes searching a bit easier

 More info will follow